dbeck121/CPI-Helper-Chrome-Extension/README.md

 ## Contributing
 See [Contribution guidelines for this project](docs/CONTRIBUTING.md) if you want to take part in this project.
 As I am a beginner myself, beginners are welcome.

-## Todos
-- Change tab name to tenant name to better differentiate between different tenants
-- Inject data from trace in the simulation function

 If you have any ideas, please write a message or comment at the [SAP Community](https://blogs.sap.com/2020/03/05/cpi-chrome-plugin-to-enhance-sap-cloud-platform-integration-usability/#)

 ### Contributers